 Long before the ultra-lounge, the nightclub or even the disco, there was the Las Vegas lounge.
-Every casino had one and for the price of 2 martinis, you could see the likes of Bill Cosby, Redd Foxx, the Righteous Brothers and members of the Rat Pack.
-Today, casino lounges electrify with live or designer music, neon views and lavish settings during the congenial hours of the evening, giving patrons a taste of the party plus room for dinner and a show.
+Every casino had one and for the price of 2 martinis, you could see the likes of Redd Foxx, the Righteous Brothers and members of the Rat Pack.
+Today, casino lounges electrify with live music and lavish settings during congenial hours of the evening, leaving time for dinner and a show.
 If you want to sample the city’s thrilling nightlife or a signature cocktail with a lot of eye candy on the side, get a hot taste of the new cool in these Las Vegas lounges.

 This Beatles-inspired setting is adjacent to the Cirque du Soleil LOVE stage at the Mirage.
 The lounge puts you in a yellow submarine that floats through Lucy in the Sky with Diamonds.
 There are lots of psychedelics here with pulsating light patterns, infused with the creative finger paintings of patrons.
 VIP tables incorporate infrared technology into guests’ tabletop artwork, projecting these oeuvres onto odd-shaped columns placed throughout the room.
 The Abbey Road Bar is open all day and night for casual cocktails.
 Music ranges from Beatles to Jay-Z.